 Career Exploration Lesson Plans You'll Love

-We've heard from hundreds of middle school teachers that finding ways to introduce career exploration is tough... yet it's required!
+We've heard from hundreds of middle school teachers that teaching career exploration is tough — but it's required!

 Imagine how much more effective this course could be if students start with some idea of what career they'd like to pursue!